 BÁRBARA PALOMINO RUIZ was born in São Paulo, Brazil, in 1982.
-She holds a diploma from the renowned Le Fresnoy Studio National des Arts Contemporains, France, a BFA in Visual Arts with an emphasis on Textile Arts from the University of Chile, as well as a Bachelor’s degree in Social Sciences and Humanities from the University of Chile.
+She holds a diploma from the renowned Le Fresnoy Studio National des Arts Contemporains, France, a MA in Visual Arts with an emphasis on Textile Arts from the University of Chile, as well as a Bachelor’s degree in Social Sciences and Humanities from the University of Chile.
 In her artwork she focuses on mixed media creations, with a particular concentration on textiles and the relation between old and new technologies.
 During the past years, she has been focused on the connections between social productions of memory, affective cartographies and invented traditions.

 Her work is part of national and international art collections and has been exhibited at renowned venues such as Art Lima (Peru), Le Cube (France), Le Fresnoy (France), Fact Liverpool (England), Lodz Central Museum of Textiles (Poland), Museo Nacional de Bellas Artes de Santiago (Chile) and MAC Museo de Arte Contemporáneo de Santiago (Chile), between others.